nais/wonderwall/README.md

 The `/oauth2/session` endpoint returns `session.active`, `session.timeout_at` and `session.timeout_in_seconds` that
 indicates the state of the session and when it times out.

 The timeout is configured with `session.inactivity-timeout`.
-If this timeout is shorter than the token lifetime, you should implement mechanisms to trigger refreshes before the timeout is reached.
+If this timeout is shorter than the token expiry, the `tokens.expire_at` and `tokens.expire_in_seconds` fields will be reduced accordingly to reflect the inactivity timeout.